 People feel empty when they get a result that goes against their biases and beliefs, that goes against conventional wisdom so they inherently starting searching for why.
 In some organizations, executives don’t care about the results, only the way.
 Beware anytime you or anyone else ever starts explaining why something happened!

 When you already have a product and sort of analytics you have a lot more things you can try something like A/B testing as we wrote about in our previous post.
 You actually have more way to test more things when you have the real product!
 The important thing is to knowingly state what your assumptions are getting them written down because everybody is as pedant about what changes as soon as they have data to figure out what your assumption is written them down and figure out the way to invalidate them if possible!

-Make an assumption – test that assumption – then makes changes!
+Make an assumption – test that assumption – then make changes!